Azure/portaldocs/portal-sdk/generated/portalfx-parameter-collection-getting-started.md

     // Use the form to edit the edit scope set up by the provider this.editScope = this.parameterProvider.editScope;
-    this.serverIdentifierTextBox = new (MsPortalFx.ViewModels.Forms.TextBox.ViewModel as any)(container, this, "serverIdentifier");
+    this.serverIdentifierTextBox = new ObsoleteTextBox.ViewModel(container, this, "serverIdentifier");
-    this.fixedStorageSlider = new (MsPortalFx.ViewModels.Forms.Slider.ViewModel as any)(container, this, "fixedStorageGigabytes", { min: ko.observable(50), max: ko.observable(1000), showStepMarkers: ko.observable(false) });
+    this.fixedStorageSlider = new ObsoleteSlider.ViewModel(container, this, "fixedStorageGigabytes", { min: ko.observable(50), max: ko.observable(1000), showStepMarkers: ko.observable(false) });
 }

 ```